MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 - Again, like we had with static assets, Vision also decorates the response toolkit with a method, this time it's **.view(file, context, options)**

 ```
+js
 server.route({
     method: 'GET',
     path: '/',
     handler: function (request, h) {
         return h.view(
             'index.html',
             {topic: "Views"},
             {layout: 'other-layout.html'}
         );
         /* context and options are optional */
     }
 });
 ```
 - here we are telling it to look up the template in index.html, giving it a context, and using our options to override what layout gets used for this particular route
     - use the options object to override anything but **isCached, partialsPath,** or **helpersPath** which are set only once on the initialization of the engines

 ----------------------------------------------------------------------------------------------------------------------------------
 ## Rendering with the view handler
 - Like static files, you can also use the handler approach:

 ```
+js
 server.route({
     method: 'GET',
     path: '/',